Narrative Voice: Who Is Telling Your Story?

 You may be the writer, but your narrator is the living, breathing, feeling person that experiences and tells your tale.
 And it is through that fictional person that the reader lives, breathes, and feels everything that happens in your story.

-Narrative Voice: Who is Telling Your Story? is the first post in a five part series.
-Continue reading Part 2: Using More Than One Narrator
+Narrative Voice: Who is Telling Your Story? is the first post in a nine part series.

 Also in this series: